 Find the right thread

-Short and specific usually beats a long product dump.
+Short beats a long dump.

 Yes, when the thread is buyer-side and your response is useful enough to earn trust.
 A meeting is usually the result of good timing and relevance.